Congrats, we serve your area!

 It may seem contradictory to everything we said at the beginning of this post.
 Yes, water can go bad.
 That is, some types of water can go bad when stored improperly.
 It all comes down to minerals.
 The more minerals water has, the faster you should use it.
 For example, distilled water has no minerals and thus, is the water we recommend for long-term storage.
 Spring water has lots of minerals.
 If it is in direct sunlight or fluorescent lighting, it will turn green.
 You should keep spring water out of brightly lit areas.
 You should also rotate the bottles ensuring that you use the oldest ones first.

 It is always a good idea to store water for emergencies.
 And, 5-gallon bottles are an excellent choice.
 We recommend keeping at least four gallons of emergency water per person.
 A three-day supply is great.
 But in certain situations, two weeks is optimal.
-Follow these water storage methods for 5-gallon containers:
+Follow these tips for 5-gallon water jug long term storage:

 You can purchase filled 5-gallon water bottles here.
 You can choose from spring, distilled, reverse osmosis, and premium drinking water.
 Order now for fast delivery to your home or business!